 Attempt 3: 5+7 = 12 *Correct*

 As you can see from the above example, it was Miner 2 that guessed the correct answer on the third attempt.
 That means that they would have been the miner to get the mining reward!
-In the real-world, computers are able to guess millions of different combinations per second, which requires such a large amount of electricity.
+In the real world, computers can guess millions of different combinations per second, which requires such a large amount of electricity.

 Generally speaking, the more powerful the hardware is, or the more hardware devices you have, the more chance you have of solving the puzzle first.
 I’ll talk about this in more detail shortly, but for these reasons, it is not a fair system.